dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

   - tighter control of information in general, especially of the response
   - this is why authoritarian countries are at an advantage here.
-They can leverage information to mitigate the range negative impact 
+They can leverage information to mitigate the range negative impact
+  - unraveling net neutrality may be helpful in this regard, though ...

 <a name="commodity-markets-and-resource-distribution" />